 Fluvial flooding - The flooding of typically dry areas caused by the increased water level of an established river when water overflows onto surrounding banks, shores, and neighboring land.
-It can be caused by excess freshwater coming from severe or prolonged rain events, snow melt, and/or saltwater coming up the rivers.
+It can be caused by excess freshwater coming from severe or prolonged rain events or snow melt.
 Synonym of riverine flooding.